lxc/lxc/doc/api-extensions.md

 In "router" mode static routes are created on the host for the container's IP addresses pointing to the host side veth interface.
 In addition to the routes, a static IP neighbour proxy is added to the host side veth interface for the IPv4 and IPv6 gateway IPs.

+# cgroup2\_devices

+This enables `LXC` to make use of the new devices controller in the unified cgroup hierarchy. `LXC` will now create, load, and attach bpf program to the cgroup of the container when the controller is available.

+# cgroup2

+This enables `LXC` to make complete use of the unified cgroup hierarchy.
+With this extension it is possible to run `LXC` containers on systems that use a pure unified cgroup layout.